ash-project/ash/documentation/topics/relationships.md

 ### Relationships across APIs

-You will need to specify the `api` option in the relationship if the destination resource and the join table are both parts of a different API:
+You will need to specify the `api` option in the relationship if the destination resource and/or the join table are parts of a different API:

 ```elixir
 many_to_many :authors, MyApp.OtherApi.Resource do